PhD, Stanford University

 Lecturer and Post-doctoral fellow in Sociology, Harvard University

-In one branch of my work, I employ teams of Colgate student research assistants to conduct content analyses of national print and broadcast news reports.
+In one branch of my research, I work with teams of Colgate student research assistants to conduct content analyses of national print and broadcast news reports.
 One project investigates why some cases of police killing an unarmed black person become national news stories, while others do not.
 Another project focuses on five highly newsworthy cases, and assesses the topics that the news reports when these incidents occur and the topics that are left uncovered.
 A third project narrows the focus to specific topics that are deemed newsworthy and charts how these topics are framed, meaning it explores which ideas are made salient to audiences and which are left uncovered.

-In another branch of my work, I rely on original and secondary survey data to explore how news exposure is related to audience members' racial attitudes and support for punitive criminal justice policy preferences.
+In another branch of my research, I rely on original and secondary survey data to explore how news exposure is related to audience members' racial attitudes and support for punitive criminal justice policy preferences.

-In a third branch of my work, I study social science methodology.
+In a third branch of my research, I study social science methodology.
 One project compares survey data collected via different modes and sampling strategies in order to determine the viability of opt-in online panels for rigorous social science research.
 Another project uses a multi-method approach to unpack the meaning of survey questions designed to measure racial resentment.
 A third project uses a survey-based experiment to investigate the validity of a proposed alternative to the traditional racial resentment measures, the Explicit Racial Resentment index.

 Social psychology; Race and ethnicity; Mass communication; Social control/crime/law/deviance; Public opinion; Research methods

 Social Deviance (SOCI 320)

 Race and Crime (SOCI/ALST 330AX)

 Media and Politics (SOCI/FMST 375AX) student video reports